darianyang/fluorelax/README.md

 fluorelax
 =================================
-A prescription to calculate pragmatic relaxation rates of fluorinated biomolecules.
+Calculate pragmatic relaxation rates of fluorinated biomolecules from molecular dynamics trajectories.

 This repository is currently under development.